 Failure to list your spouse and all eligible children in your Diversity Visa application can have significant consequences.
 In such cases:

-If you are selected as a winner and your spouse and children are not listed, all individuals mentioned in the application will be denied visas during the visa or green card interview.
+- If you win and do not list your spouse and children, all individuals mentioned in your application will be denied visas during the visa or green card interview.

 Age Considerations for Children